tommcandrew/Word-Box/README.md

 ### verbs
 These have the wordType 'verb'.

-Currently only the present tense is defined in vocab.
+Currently: only the present tense is defined in vocab.
 Example definition:
 > var toBe = new Verb('to be');

 > toBe.infinitive = 'byt';